sarathsp06/prefdb/README.md

 # prefdb

-Prefix db is a key value storage with longest prefix match support
+prefdb is in memmory  data base with longest prefix match search support